Seeing Death Before it Happened

 The woman's appearance was a stark contrast against the town's drab devastation, wearing a distinct, vibrant blue skirt and bonnet.

-She was an older woman, her face appearing weathered.
+She was an older woman, her face appearing weathered, her eyes looking tired.
+The men were perplexed.

 Even the Germans, it seemed, had stopped firing.
+Hello!

-As the soldier now looked out at the woman looming in the haze, his comrades noted a drastic change in his demeanor.
+as the soldier now looked out at the woman looming in the haze his comrades noted a drastic change in his demeanor

-Trembling, the young soldier began to stand back up and then walk out into the opening, ignoring the protests of his fellow soldiers.
+his face grew pale his eyes widening with fright and confusion Trembling, the young soldier began to stand back up and then walk out into the opening, ignoring the protests of his fellow soldiers.

 The woman's cold, unyielding stare followed the soldier,